Jump to a Chapter

 AgricultureFertilizers and nutrientsControlled nutrient release

-Food ProcessingFlavor powders, instant drink mixesImproved mixing and solubility
+Food ProcessingFlavor powders, drink mixesImproved mixing and solubility

 Each industry adapts granulation technology according to its material properties and processing requirements.